AriFordsham/GHCWiki/type-functions-status.md

 Todo (low-level):

-- data/newtype instances may not overlap.
-(Such definitions would always be non-confluent.)
-- In an AT definition, no argument variable may be repeated.
 - Check that the arguments of AT instances coincide with the respective instance arguments of their class.
 - Check that each class instance has a definition for every AT and conversely that that all defined associated types are, in fact, part of the class.
 (Do this in the type checker - GHC does the corresponding checks for methods in the type checker, too.)
-- Families declared as an AT, may not receive toplevel type instances.
-- For each case scrutinising an associated data type, check that all constructors have been defined in a single instance.
-(Maybe we can just extend the existing check that ensures that case expressions don't mix constructors of different data types.)
+- data/newtype instances may not overlap.
+(Such definitions would always be non-confluent.)
 - RHS of a `type instance` must be a tau type.
 - Check that patterns of type indexes don't contain type functions.
 - Construct `InstInfo` for type equation in `tcIdxTyInstDecl1`.